arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 ### `FULL JOIN`

 A `FULL JOIN` (or sometimes you'll see `FULL OUTER JOIN`) will consider all the data -- all of the outer, unmatched data on the right (language_grades) and left (math_grades) tables, as well as the inner overlapping data which has matching data from both tables.
-This kind of join is important if you want to create a grade book that shows student grades for each student, including their math grades and/or their language grades.
+This kind of join is important if you want to create, for example, a grade book that shows student grades for each student, including their math grades and/or their language grades.

 <h3><strong><u>CLICK</u></strong></h3>

 The result of a full join will be a table that has rows of data for students that have only math grades (and therefore appear only in the left table), students that have only language grades (and therefore appear only in the right table), and student that have both grades (and therefore appear in both tables).
-When there's no matching data from the one of the tables to join to the data you included from the other table, `NULL` values (empty cells) are added.
-When there is no matching data from one table to join to the data from the other table, because the student doesn't have grades for both subjects, these cells in the table are empty, or `NULL`.
+When there's no matching data from the one of the tables to join to the data you included from the other table (for example, a language grade for a student who does not appear in the language grades table), `NULL` values (empty cells) are added.

 <h3><strong><u>CLICK</u></strong></h3>